clamstew/jods/README.md

 **Jods** takes that even further by saying:

-- just use the object, and subscribe if you care.
+- Just use the object, and subscribe if you care.
 - It's like `useState`, but global and smarter.

 ## Roadmap